lschirmbrand/DHBW_Kryptographie/README.md

 crack encrypted message "fS0zIA==" using rsa and keyfile rsa32.json

 send message "test" from branch_hkg to branch_cpt using rsa and keyfile rsa256.json

+send message "vaccine for covid is stored in building abc" from branch_cpt to branch_syd using rsa and keyfile rsa1024.json

+encrypt message "vaccine for covid is stored in building abc" using shift and keyfile shift3.json crack encrypted message "ydfflqh iru frylg lv vwruhg lq exloglqj def" using shift